Meet The Director

 He is Board certified in Physical Medicine and Rehabilitation and has sub-specialty certification in both Pain Medicine and Spinal Cord Injury Medicine.
 Dr. Bryce works closely with physical therapists, occupational therapists, neuropsychologists, and other medical and surgical specialists in order to provide comprehensive care.
 He also performs all aspects of spasticity management especially as related to intrathecal therapy screening and management from intrathecal test trials to refills and dose adjustments.

-Dr. Bryce leads research related to spinal cord injury specifically as it relates to the assessment of pain after spinal injury, use of robotic exoskeletons to facilitate walking, and stem cell implantation for neurological recovery after spinal cord injury.
+Dr. Bryce leads research related to spinal cord injury specifically as it relates to the assessment of pain and neurological function after spinal injury.
 He is the principle investigator of several ongoing studies in these areas.
 He has authored numerous chapters and scientific articles on spinal cord injury.